Andrewsama/SIUP-master/README.md

  # Social Influence-weighted User Preference: A New Perspective for Social Recommendation

-<font color=red>The implementation code will be released after the acceptance of the paper.</font>
+**The implementation code will be released after the acceptance of the paper.**

 This is the PyTorch implementation for **SIUP** proposed in the paper **Social Influence-weighted User Preference: A New Perspective for Social Recommendation**.